-Bob Odenkirk: That little factoid at the beginning of the movie, about it being a $3 billion industry, that's true.
+Bob Odenkirk: That little factoid at the beginning of the movie, about it being a three billion dollar industry, that's true.

 I don't know why that surprises me so much.

-I know!
-Listen, I"ll tell you something.
-The script was originally written by Eric Hoffman and Phil Zlotorynski.
-Eric was a writer on Mr. Show, and he gave me the script as we were wrapping up that show, so this script is 18 years old.
+Odenkirk: I know!
+Listen, I"ll tell you something, the script was originally written by Eric Hoffman and Phil Zlotorynski.
+Eric was a writer on Mr. Show and he gave me the script as we were wrapping up that show so this script is 18 years old.
 We rewrote it over the years because I always loved it, and returned to it because it always made me laugh.
-It was always a surprising thing.
-It had all these funny lines and scenarios in it.
-It never stopped being entertaining, and it's as entertaining today as it was when I first saw that rough version of it.
+It was always a surprising thing, it had all these funny lines and scenarios in it.
+It never stopped being entertaining and it's as entertaining today as it was when I first saw that rough version of it.

 I did not know that!